Samettarim/php-auto-autoloader/README.md

 # Information

-MB Tornado Ai is a CMF & CMS mixin coming soon, this autoloader is one of parts from Framework.
+MB tnado Ai is a CMF & CMS mixin coming soon, this autoloader is one of parts from Framework.

 ## Contribute